NeoPhukubye/Kasi_Compass/README.md

 Following direct feedback from Geekulcha organizers to align this build "more to a sense of reality" and reduce AI reliance, the content pipeline has been redesigned:

 - **Every story is authored and reviewed by a human** — sourced from local narrators, heritage sites, and tourism-board partners along the route (see `backend/app/story_engine/content_store.py`, where every entry carries a `source` and `reviewed_by` field).
-- **AI has exactly one allowed role**: drafting a first-pass translation of an already human-approved story into another official South African language, for a human (ideally first-language speaker) to review before it's ever published.
-AI is never called at request time — nothing in the runtime request path depends on an AI service being available.
+- **AI has exactly one allowed role in the content pipeline**: drafting a first-pass translation of an already human-approved story into another official South African language, for a human (ideally first-language speaker) to review before it's ever published.
+AI is never called at request time for stories — nothing in the runtime story path depends on an AI service being available.
+- **One carefully-gated exception — the Companion Mode Route Guide** (`POST /story-engine/ask`, `backend/app/story_engine/guide.py`): when the operator sets `GEMINI_API_KEY` server-side, the request-time guide *may* ask Gemini to rephrase a grounded, human-reviewed route answer.
+The key is read only on the backend (`os.environ`), never shipped to the browser, and **any** failure (no key, network error, empty answer, invalid model) degrades to the fully-written corpus answer with `"ai_used": false`.
+There is no invented content and no hard dependency: the unsent journalistic commitment — a human answers for the corridor — stands even when the model is unavailable.
 - This removes AI-outage/hallucination risk from the critical path entirely, and keeps the commitment to telling each place's story with input from people who actually live there.

 #### How the AI-assisted translation is implemented